antonytuff/antonytuff.github.io/content/posts/HTB_Manager.md

 ---
-title: "HackTheBox:Manager"
+title: "HackTheBox: Manager"
 date: 2025-01-20T09:00:00+02:00
 draft: false
-author: "Anthony Mabi"
+author: "Anthony Tuff"
 cover:
 image: /img/manager.png   ins
 # alt: 'This is an alt tag for You Are Here picture'
 # caption: 'This is a caption for the image.
 You are not lost.'
-tags: ["hackthebox","windows","hackthebox-walktrough","htb","tech"]
+tags: ["maanger-hackthebox","windows","hackthebox-walktrough","htb","tech"]
 categories: ["hackthebox","windows","boot2root","tech"]
 ---